testdasi/pihole-with-dot/README.md

 # pihole-with-DoT
 Official pihole docker with stubby to enable DoT (DNS over TLS).
-Use Google DoT service by default.
+Use Google and Cloudflare DoT services by default.

 ### Notes:
 * You can edit /etc/stubby/stubby.yml to add more services.
 Nano is included for your convenience ;)